AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-657-->

 *  You can now successfully switch between list and grid views of multi-page product lists.
-Previously, when you navigated to the last page of a multi-page product list view before switching to the grid view, {{ site.data.var.ee }} displayed this error: `Unfortunately there are no products in this category on our website currently`.
+Previously, when you navigated to the last page of a multi-page product list view before switching to the grid view, Adobe Commerce displayed this error: `Unfortunately there are no products in this category on our website currently`.

 <!--- ACP2E-635-->